timobarrett/casablancaRestClientExample/README.md

 # casablancaRestClientExample
 Example of using the Microsoft Rest Casablanca library on Linux.
 Examples of platforms other than Microsoft are lacking.
+Plan to include eclipse CDT information for this project as it becomes defined.